Our Story

 Soon a partnership was formed.
 The new company would be called Polar Vortex LLC after the first product it produced.
 This metal unit, which utilized the same Hydrodynamic Cavitation principles found in Pool Tiger, was marketed to ski resorts for snowmaking.
 It produced 75% more snow than conventional snowmaking machines using the same amount of water.
 During preparations to market Pool Tiger, the owners elected to keep the name and make Pool Tiger a company dba.

 Pool Tiger was officially released to the public on March 31, 2017.
-Sellers conducts the day-to-day operations in his role as the company’s President & CEO and Powell oversees product development and heads up the company’s technical department.
+Sellers conducted the operation the day-to-day operations in his role as the company’s President & CEO Until his recent demise a victim of Cancer.
+Gary Powell who had oversees product development and heads up the company’s technical department has returned to the role of CEO and Chairman of the Board of Directors.

-Today Pool Tigers are sold all across the U.S., Canada and Europe.
-The company’s dealers include Bluehaven Pools, the largest pool building company in the U.S., as well as a variety of builders, service companies, pool stores and fiberglass manufacturers.
+Today Pool Tigers are sold all across the U.S., Canada, Central & South America, Asia and Europe.
+The company’s dealers include Blue haven Pools, the largest pool building company in the U.S., as well as a variety of builders, service companies, pool stores and fiberglass manufacturers.